TomHoward/confx/README.md

  permissions = "600"

  # backends are defined as sources with its subkeys and values being template relative keys and lookup keys for the source
+ [source.consul]
+ VALUE_IN_TEMPLATE = "path/to/value/in/consul"
+ DATABASE_HOST = "myapp/settings/database_host"
+ # it is possible to use environment variables within configuration files, here
+ # ${COUNTRY} will be replaced with the value of the COUNTRY environment variable
+ COUNTRY_SPECIFIC_VAR = "myapp/settings/${COUNTRY}/some_setting"

+ # You can optionally also provide parameters to the source to config it
+ [source.consul.options]
+ # (optional) address of consul node, in format host:port
+ address = "myconsul.host:6789"
+ # (optional) should SSL be used for the connection (default false)
+ ssl = true
+ # (optional) should SSL certificates be verified (default true)
+ verify_ssl = false

+ # backends cascade in a similar way to CSS, this allows us to override values, e.g. for use in a local development environment
+ # here DATABASE_HOST will be override the value from consul if the environment variable is set
  [source.env]
  VALUE_IN_TEMPLATE = "ENVIRONMENT_VARIABLE_NAME"
- DATABASE_PORT = "DATABASE_PORT"
+ DATABASE_HOST = "DATABASE_HOST"
  DATABASE_PASSWORD = "DATABASE_PASSWORD"

- # You can optionally also provide parameters to the source to config it
  [source.env.options]
- # don't throw an error if an expect environment variable isn't set, instead we can use default values in the template
+ # (optional) don't throw an error if an expect environment variable isn't set, instead we can use default values in the template
  ignore_uninitialised = true
  ```